 Summery corn salads are the best.
 The only downside is cleaning all of the corn kernels off your kitchen floor.
 Luckily, we have the perfect chef tip to show you how to cut corn off the cob and make sure it all ends up in your salad.

 It’s actually simple, all you need is a whole ear of corn, a chef’s knife, and a clean kitchen towel or a sheet pan.
 To get started, prepare the corn according to your recipe.
-This will work on grilled, boiled or shucked raw corn.
+This technique will work on grilled, boiled, or raw corn.
 It all depends on your final meal.

 After that, it’s time to cook!
 Here are some of our favorite ways to use fresh corn.

 Watch the video above to see our chef demonstrate this technique.